You use them but do you know what an operation is in group theory?

 An operation must be total (defined everywhere)

-This creates the same consistency problems we saw with closure.
+This violates our need for consistency that we saw with closure.
 If we allow undefined operations within our set, it weakens our ability to describe that set consistently, which means having to deal with exceptions to statements.
-We can no longer say "any two elements can be combined using our operation" - we'd have to add caveats and exceptions.
+We can no longer say “any two elements can be combined using our operation” - we’d have to add caveats and exceptions.

 Totality ensures that our operation is a true function that works for every possible input from our set, making our mathematical system complete and predictable.